gaspard/lucy-library/documentation/meta.md

 2. Parent is not in charge: the parent does not have a `children` meta field.
 In this case the children's update function is collected and passed to the first parent with a `children: 'all'` meta setting.

 <aside class='note'>
-Note that the `all` function only works on `update` with the void signature `()`.
+Note that the `all` function only works on `update` with the void signature `():void`.
 With any other signature, a child would be considered invalid because incompatible with its parent and would not be called.
 </aside>

 As a rule of thumb: any block using `children.all` must have `children: 'all'` in meta.